A Guide to Buying Caskets

 A cremation casket is a casket used in the process of cremating someone.
 Cremation caskets often contain no trace of metals to make the cremation process go by smoother.
 A cremation casket will generally cost around $1,000, but most crematories offer cremation containers (which are usually made out of cardboard) starting at $50.

 How much do caskets cost?

 The average casket cost will depend on a lot of factors, including the materials used to make the casket, type of casket, design, your location, and where you're purchasing from.
 In general, a casket will cost over $2,000, making it an extremely expensive purchase for most families.
 If you're thinking of purchasing a casket just for cremation, those caskets generally start at around $1,200.
 However, if you look around you’ll find a wide range of prices.
-You can purchase a simple casket online for less than $500 -- which a high end casket could cost you more than $10,000.
+You can purchase a simple casket online for less than $500 -- whereas a high-end casket could cost you more than $10,000.

 Save money by going online